 Followership Action Plan Worksheet

-Developed by the eSchool of Graduate PME
+Developed by the Global College of PME

 As a flight commander, you have a responsibility to develop your own followership performance, and your subordinates’ followership performance.
 Given this, the question is simple:

 What should you, as a flight commander, do to improve followership in yourself?